Children, Junior and Youth Sport: Retention Messages

 Childrens' Sport

-It is often not acknowledged enough that parents are often the key socialiser of children into sport participation (Lewko & Greendorfer,1988).
+It is not acknowledged enough that historically parents are often the key socialiser of children into physical activity and sport participation (Lewko & Greendorfer,1988).
 For the U10s, parents initiate sport involvement.
 They take their children to sport development programs and provide their children the entry point into pathway programs in sports and the volume of informal sport participation in backyards, driveways, parks and courts that sustains children’s interest in sport as a form of play.
 Parents role model physical activity participation by their actions.
 Parents ignite, maintain and sustain children’s initiation into sport.
 At this age, parent physical activity behaviour relates to their children’s habitual physical activity behaviour (Yang, Telma & Laakso, 1996).
 Children want to play.
 Parents influence the direction of that activity into forms of play, like sport.
 Terms like ‘physical activity’ and ‘exercise’ tend to have little meaning for children, who have described them as terms adults use.
 ‘Play’ and ‘sport’ however, have powerful, sometimes contrasting meanings for children: contrasting in that children can see ‘play’ as controlled by them and ‘sport’ as controlled by adults (MacDougal, Schiller & Darbyshire, 2007).

 Two messages for sport engaging players U10.